Linguistic Bias in ChatGPT: Language Models Reinforce Dialect Discrimination: Ethical Considerations

-Our study only examined varieties of English, but dialect discrimination is present in other languages as well.
-Understanding model behavior in response to different varieties of other languages is an important direction for future work.
+Research that investigates model performance on imitating minoritized varieties carries the risk of facilitating future efforts to produce minoritized varieties, which could result in appropriation or impersonation of those language communities.
+In addition, our study only examined varieties of English, but dialect discrimination is present in other languages as well.
+We acknowledge that closing the gap between research in English and research on other languages is crucial; understanding model behavior in response to varieties of other languages is an important direction for future work.